harrisonlab/fusarium/README.md

 ```
 <!--
 ```
-	F.avenaceum	PG8
-	The number of bases masked by RepeatMasker:	0
-	The number of bases masked by TransposonPSI:	0
-	The total number of masked bases are:	0

-	F.oxysporum_fsp_cepae		125
-	The number of bases masked by RepeatMasker:		3707484 The number of bases masked by TransposonPSI:		1210934 The total number of masked bases are:		3952973

-	F.oxysporum_fsp_cepae		55
-	The number of bases masked by RepeatMasker:		3206161 The number of bases masked by TransposonPSI:		1031019 The total number of masked bases are:		3466359

-	F.oxysporum_fsp_cepae		A1-2
-	The number of bases masked by RepeatMasker:		1937168 The number of bases masked by TransposonPSI:		816426 The total number of masked bases are:		2177343

-	F.oxysporum_fsp_cepae		A13
+F.oxysporum_fsp_cepae   A13_ncbi
-	The number of bases masked by RepeatMasker:		4414509 The number of bases masked by TransposonPSI:		1555142 The total number of masked bases are:		4712084
+The number of bases masked by RepeatMasker:     4673077 The number of bases masked by TransposonPSI:    1555142 The total number of masked bases are:   4946858

-	F.oxysporum_fsp_cepae		A23
+F.oxysporum_fsp_cepae   A23_ncbi
-	The number of bases masked by RepeatMasker:		3156362 The number of bases masked by TransposonPSI:		1061656 The total number of masked bases are:		3446078
+The number of bases masked by RepeatMasker:     3279757 The number of bases masked by TransposonPSI:    1061656 The total number of masked bases are:   3546886

-	F.oxysporum_fsp_cepae		A28
+F.oxysporum_fsp_cepae   A28_ncbi
-	The number of bases masked by RepeatMasker:		4001386 The number of bases masked by TransposonPSI:		1189369 The total number of masked bases are:		4304881
+The number of bases masked by RepeatMasker:     4149965 The number of bases masked by TransposonPSI:    1190026 The total number of masked bases are:   4456082

-	F.oxysporum_fsp_cepae		CB3
+F.oxysporum_fsp_cepae   CB3_ncbi
-	The number of bases masked by RepeatMasker:		2382071 The number of bases masked by TransposonPSI:		842157 The total number of masked bases are:		2630520
+The number of bases masked by RepeatMasker:     2686212 The number of bases masked by TransposonPSI:    842157 The total number of masked bases are:   2927012

-	F.oxysporum_fsp_cepae		D2
-	The number of bases masked by RepeatMasker:		1363000 The number of bases masked by TransposonPSI:		594012 The total number of masked bases are:		1632798

-	F.oxysporum_fsp_cepae	Fus2
-	The number of bases masked by RepeatMasker:	3716805 The number of bases masked by TransposonPSI:	1280301 The total number of masked bases are:	3934042

-	F.oxysporum_fsp_cepae		HB17
-	The number of bases masked by RepeatMasker:		3385838 The number of bases masked by TransposonPSI:		1077091 The total number of masked bases are:		3649652

-	F.oxysporum_fsp_cepae		HB6
-	The number of bases masked by RepeatMasker:		3216000 The number of bases masked by TransposonPSI:		995170 The total number of masked bases are:		3455823

-	F.oxysporum_fsp_cepae		PG
+F.oxysporum_fsp_cepae   PG_ncbi
-	The number of bases masked by RepeatMasker:		2769568 The number of bases masked by TransposonPSI:		865813 The total number of masked bases are:		3005423
+The number of bases masked by RepeatMasker:     2827891 The number of bases masked by TransposonPSI:    865813 The total number of masked bases are:   3038447

-	F.oxysporum_fsp_narcissi		N139
+F.oxysporum_fsp_narcissi        N139_ncbi
-	The number of bases masked by RepeatMasker:		5404179 The number of bases masked by TransposonPSI:		1655249 The total number of masked bases are:		5709023

-	F.oxysporum_fsp_pisi	FOP1
-	The number of bases masked by RepeatMasker:	8494861 The number of bases masked by TransposonPSI:	2353732 The total number of masked bases are:	8868988

-	F.oxysporum_fsp_pisi		FOP5
-	The number of bases masked by RepeatMasker:		3880611 The number of bases masked by TransposonPSI:		1313995 The total number of masked bases are:		4193700

-	F.oxysporum_fsp_pisi		L5
-	The number of bases masked by RepeatMasker:		1287737 The number of bases masked by TransposonPSI:		417513 The total number of masked bases are:		1456488

-	F.oxysporum_fsp_pisi		PG18
-	The number of bases masked by RepeatMasker:		5349661 The number of bases masked by TransposonPSI:		1627436 The total number of masked bases are:		5673770

-	F.oxysporum_fsp_pisi		PG3
-	The number of bases masked by RepeatMasker:		4686428 The number of bases masked by TransposonPSI:		1663269 The total number of masked bases are:		5011872
+The number of bases masked by RepeatMasker:     5377773 The number of bases masked by TransposonPSI:    1642358 The total number of masked bases are:   5671216

-	F.proliferatum		A8
+F.proliferatum  A8_ncbi
-	The number of bases masked by RepeatMasker:		1065627 The number of bases masked by TransposonPSI:		278366 The total number of masked bases are:		1266227

-	F.oxysporum	fo47
-	The number of bases masked by RepeatMasker:	2610912 The number of bases masked by TransposonPSI:	806717 The total number of masked bases are:	2842870
+The number of bases masked by RepeatMasker:     924627 The number of bases masked by TransposonPSI:    258296 The total number of masked bases are:   1124505

 ``` -->

 # Gene Prediction